 The use of a project management office (PMO) has steadily increased in recent years and may be an excellent option for your MSP business.
+Combining that with important software (give this a read) can help businesses stay on top of what they need when dealing with a project.
 A PMO is simply an internal or external group that oversees a vast range of projects throughout the organization.
 In other words, they ensure that the close monitoring of IT projects will increase efficiency and productivity for each employee.
 According to recent research from PM Solutions, 85% of companies have a PMO and they found 30% of the businesses without a PMO is planning to install one in the near future.
 If you are an IT provider considering using a PMO, here are a few things you need to think about and the various roles a PMO can play in your company:

 The Role of a PMO

 The use of a PMO comes in a wide variety of ways, as they ensure company procedures are being followed and projects are being delivered on time while remaining within the budget.
 It is also an excellent way to align corporate goals with the strategy of the company, as everyone is on the same page together.
 The use of a PMO can also easily adapt to any strategy shifts and is very flexible in any work environment.
 It is also a great way to share resources, methods, and unique tools which have a significant impact on your overall workforce.
 On the other hand, a managed service provider (MSP) that fails to use a project management office is far more likely to experience delays in projects and will typically not run as smoothly as their competition.
 Ultimately, the use of a PMO provides valuable resources that enable your MSP business to run at a much quicker, more efficient pace.

 Understanding the different types of PMO can help you make the best decision for project management in your company.
 There are three distinct PMO types that you can choose to deploy: